Mechanized Analysis of Anselm's Modal Ontological Argument: The Utility of These Methods

 The next interesting line in Jacquette's treatment is the following. \begin{description} \item[3.]
 [Conceivable greatness:] $\forall x: (\neg E!x \supset \exists y: \Diamond (y > x))$.\\ Here, $E!x$ is a predicate indicating the ``real existence'' of $x$. \end{description} Jacquette uses the definition 1 and premise 3 in a \emph{reductio} proof that establishes $E!g$: that is, the real existence of God.

-Now, we could attempt to verify his proof in PVS (in fact, I have done this) but I am reluctant, this late in the present paper, to extend description of the PVS embedding of modal logic from propositional to first order, so I will make my point using Jacquette's informal notation, but the following derives from experience applying first order modal reasoning in PVS to formal verification of the Proslogion Chapter II argument, where the methods are fully described \citep{Rushby:modalont19}.
+Now, we could attempt to verify his proof in PVS (in fact, I have done this) but I am reluctant, this late in the paper, to extend description of the PVS embedding of modal logic from propositional to first order and to provide a fully formal presentation, so I will make my point using Jacquette's informal notation, but the following derives from experience applying first order modal reasoning in PVS to formal verification of the Proslogion Chapter II argument, where the methods are fully described \citep{Rushby:modalont19}.

 First, Jacquette does not indicate whether $g$ and $E!x$ are to be interpreted flexibly (i.e., dependent on the world) or rigidly (i.e., independent of it).
 I assume a rigid interpretation.
 Then, nowhere in Jacquette's proof is the construction $\exists y: \Diamond (y > x)$ opened up to reveal either $y$ or the $>$ relation.
 Thus, we can replace the whole thing by an uninterpreted function $F(x)$.
 Then 1 and 3 above become the following ``primed'' variants; \begin{description} \item[1$'$:] $g = \delta x: \neg F(x) $,